 What: What happens when you take a Canadian classic and add lobster?
 You get lobster poutine.
 A traditional Canadian poutine is fries, gravy, and cheese curds.
 A lobster poutine is fries, white seafood gravy, cheese curds, and lobster meat.
 This is a must to try if in Caraquet and to be able to eat it from a little food truck is even better!
 And you’ll often find Lynn Albert there, the owner, to chat with!

 You can’t miss the big red food truck parked along the main road in Caraquet!
 Make sure you go hungry as the lobster poutine is large!
 You order at the truck and there’s a little patio area with seating behind it.
 Sit outside and enjoy!

 Address: 333 W St Peter Boulevard., Caraquet

 Homard Mobile Website

 Verdict: I give it a 7.
 You get tons of meat, including one big piece of claw meat.
 I was actually stunned at how much meat you get.
-However for me the white sauce made it a little rich for me to eat a lot so it’s great to share!
+However, for me, the white sauce made it a little rich for me to eat a lot so it’s great to share!
 I’m still a fan of the brown gravy on poutine, but this was a great alternative if you love lobster!

 Read reviews of Homard Mobile

-What: Once again the Acadian Peninsula goes to their French roots and takes a traditional French food and adds local lobster – this time with a savory crepe.
+What: Once again the Acadian Peninsula goes to its French roots and takes a traditional French food and adds local lobster – this time with a savory crepe.
 Lobster meat and a white béchamel sauce wrapped up in a crepe – it’s a plateful!